abhijit01729/abhijit01729/README.md

-- 👋 Hi, I’m @abhijit01729.
+- 👋 Hi, I am Abhijit Banerjee.
 I am an engineering graduate.
-- 👀 I am interested in software development.
-I am familiar with C, C++, Python and Javascript.
+- 👀 I am interested in data analytics, data science, machine learning and deep learning.
+I am familiar with Python, SQL and C++.
-- 🌱 I am currently learning Web Development.
+- 🌱 I am currently working as a software engineer but I wish to switch to the data analytics or data science field.
-- 💞 I plan to learn new technologies and collaborate.
+- 💞 I plan to learn new tools & technologies and collaborate.
 - 📫 Reach me at abhijitbanerjee2297@gmail.com

 <!---